-Log into your Patriot Portal at fmarion.edu .
-See page 12 for instructions.
-Pay the \$126.00 Matriculation Fee on your Patriot Portal account.
-This fee lets us know that you plan to enroll at FMU.
+HERE ARE A FEW THINGS WE NEED FOR YOU TO COMPLETE... ☐ Log into your Patriot Portal at fmarion.ed u.
+See page 18 for instructions. ☐ Pay the \$126.00 Matriculation Fee - This for FMU.
 It is non-refundable after May 1.
-Submit a Housing Application and pay the \$173 Housing Fee on your Patriot Portal account.
-The housing application can be found at fmarion.edu/housing .
-Return your Immunization Form to the Office of Student Health.
-Satisfy Citizenship Verification requirement by providing a copy of your S.C. driver's license, birth certificate, certificate of naturalization or permanent resident card to the Office of Admissions.
-Documents can be emailed to documents@fmarion.edu .
-Complete the FAFSA online to be considered for Financial Assistance.
-In the Patriot Portal, review your financial aid award letter and accept available financial assistance.
-The fall payment deadline is August 12.
-Send your Final Transcript to the Office of Admissions.
+The the Cashier's Office at 843-661-1596 or only Matriculation fee can be paid by calling □ Submit a Housing Application and pay the Stolive on campus, you will be sent a housing deposit is received.
+The Housing Deposit cat Office at 843-661-1596.
+The housing applications. g contract after your non-refundable n be paid by calling the Cashier's ☐ Return your Immunization Form to the Off fice of Student Health □ Satisfy Citizenship Verification requirement providing a copy of your S.C. driver's license, birth certificate, certificate of naturalization or permanent resident card to the Office of Admissions.
+Documents can be emailed to documents@fmarion. edu □ Complete the FAFSA online to be considered for Financial Assistance. □ In the Patriot Portal, review your - STUDENT CHECKLIST - COMPLETE THE FAFSA PAY THE MATRICULATION FEE SUBMIT HOUSING APPLICATION PAY THE HOUSING DEPOSIT financial aid award letter and accept available financial assistance.
+CENID FINAL TRANSCRIPTS ☐ Send your Final Transcript to the Office of Admissions.
 This also includes any dual-enrollment transcripts.
 AP or IB test scores should be sent to the Office of Counseling and Testing.
-Purchase your FMU parking decal online at the Patriot Marketplace which can be found in the Patriot Portal.
+RETURN IMMUNIZATION FORM PROOF OF CITIZENSHIP VERIFICATION REGISTER VEHICLE TO RECEIVE PARKING DECAL ☐ Purchase your FMU parking decal online at the Patriot Marketplace which can be found in the Patriot Portal.
+LOOKING FOR...